 Domestic flights give you the convenience to explore further after you’ve returned to dry land.
 I’d consider heading to India’s Golden Triangle to visit the Taj Mahal and Jaipur’s majestic Amber Fort.
 I added in a trip to Calcutta and discovered its university book bazaars, street-side masala tea and pungent flower market.

 Cruising myth 2: The food is a bit average

 Lukewarm buffets have long gone.
 I’ve noticed dining becoming more refined as chefs make the most of fresh produce and create menus influenced by local techniques.

-For me, the Aqua Mekong’s menu stands out - it was designed by Michelin starred chef David Thompson.
-The boat cruises the River Mekong between Siem Reap and Saigon, and its dishes are adapted en route to incorporate the day’s catch.
+For me, the Aqua Mekong’s menu stands out — it was designed by Michelin starred chef David Thompson.
+The boat cruises the River Mekong between Siem Reap and Ho Chi Minh City, and its dishes are adapted en route to incorporate the day’s catch.